 Outdated terms with a Nazi past that should no longer be used.

-Hoffnungsbaum e.V. advocates the use of the correct, international and specific names for NBIA disorders, mostly derived from the affected proteins or genes.
-When using the two obsolete eponyms discussed in more detail here, the problem of the designations should always be pointed out and a "formerly" or "ehemals" should be placed in front of the designations at least for identification purposes.
+Hoffnungsbaum e.V. is committed to ensuring that the correct, international and specific names are used for NBIA diseases, usually derived from the affected proteins or genes.
+When using the two outdated eponyms discussed in more detail here, the problematic nature of the names should always be pointed out and at least a "formerly" or "ehemals" should be placed in front of the names for identification purposes.

 The correct designations and information on the individual NBIA variants can be found here: Info about NBIA

-Julius Hallervorden and Hugo Spatz were two prominent brain researchers who were involved in the so-called "euthanasia" program during the Nazi era.
-In 1922, they were the first to describe NBIA disease.
-Thus, "Hallervorden-Spatz syndrome" (HSS) was initially used as a name for what is now known as the Pantothenate kinase-associated neurodegeneration (PKAN). known NBIA variant and was later partly used as a synonym for other NBIA disorders.
-Today, at least ten NBIA variants are known, which are due to different gene mutations and each have their own disease mechanism and course.
-Because of this vagueness, but especially because of the far-reaching involvement of Julius Hallervorden and Hugo Spatz in the systematic murders of the disabled and sick by the Nazis, the eponym HSS should no longer be used today.
+Julius Hallervorden and Hugo Spatz were two prominent brain researchers who were involved in the so-called "euthanasia" program during the National Socialist era.
+In 1922, they were the first to describe an NBIA disease.
+Thus, "Hallervorden-Spatz syndrome" (HSS) was initially used as a term for what is now known as Pantothenate kinase-associated neurodegeneration (PKAN) known NBIA variant and was later sometimes used as a synonym for other NBIA diseases.
+Today, at least ten NBIA variants are known, which can be traced back to different gene mutations and each have their own disease mechanism and course.
+Due to this lack of clarity, but above all because of the far-reaching involvement of Julius Hallervorden and Hugo Spatz in the systematic murder of the disabled and sick by the Nazis, the eponym HSS should no longer be used today.

 "Hallervorden-Spatz syndrome" (HSS) in the ICD-10

-Despite the problems described above, many NBIA sufferers still receive the diagnosis "G23.0 Hallervorden-Spatz syndrome" because the ICD-10 (International Statistical Classification of Diseases and Related Health Problems) does not yet list the individual NBIA variants.
-The additional mention of the correct and, depending on the variant, specific designations is appropriate and necessary.
+Despite the problems described above, many people with NBIA are still diagnosed with "G23.0 Hallervorden-Spatz syndrome", as the individual NBIA variants are not yet listed in the ICD-10 (International Statistical Classification of Diseases and Related Health Problems).
+The additional naming of the correct and, depending on the variant, specific designations is appropriate and necessary.

-For the future Hoffnungsbaum e.V. together with the NBIA Disorders Association and leading NBIA researchers, has ensured that ICD-11 (successor to ICD-10) lists all ten NBIA variants with their correct names and subtypes instead of HSS.
+For the future Hoffnungsbaum e.V. has worked with the NBIA Disorders Association and leading NBIA researchers to ensure that the ICD-11 (successor to the ICD-10) lists all ten NBIA variants with their correct names and subtypes instead of HSS.

-The eponym "Seitelberger disease" also provides a glimpse into the abysses of National Socialist machinations.
-The eponym Franz Seitelberger habilitated with Hallervorden and used brains from Hallervorden's collection, which demonstrably came from three children who were murdered as part of the so-called "euthanasia".
+The eponym "Seitelberger disease" also provides a glimpse into the abyss of National Socialist machinations.
+The eponym Franz Seitelberger habilitated under Hallervorden and used brains from Hallervorden's collection, which were proven to come from three children who were murdered as part of the so-called "euthanasia" program.

-The correct disease name today is Phospholipase A2-Associated Neurodegeneration (PLAN). or its early childhood subtype Infantile Neuroaxional Dystrophy (INAD).
+The correct name of the disease today is Phospholipase A2-Associated Neurodegeneration (PLAN) or its early childhood subform Infantile neuroaxial dystrophy (INAD).